Highlights from my recent projects are below.

 Draft and design monthly newsletters and manage mailing lists via Mailchimp.

 Communications & Editorial Consultant

 Since April 2017, I have been working full-time as a freelance consultant.
 My work has included:

 Strategic Communications: Directing messaging, drafting communications plans, and designing digital communications toolkits for the dissemination of messages and infographics.
-Projects have included the Year 6/End-of-Project Report for the Management Sciences for Health Leadership, Management, and Governance (MSH/LMG) Project and the American Society for Microbiology (ASM) 2016 Global Impact Report.
+Projects have included the Year 6/End-of-Project Report for the Management Sciences for Health Leadership, Management, and Governance (MSH/LMG) Project and the American Society for Microbiology (ASM) Global Impact Report 2016 and Global Impact Report 2017/18.
 I most recently created a social media strategy and graphics for CultureSummit—Abu Dhabi 2018 and guided a website design for The Rothkopf Group.

 Editorial Consulting: Writing, substantive editing, and copy editing of graphics, one-pagers, and promotional materials.
 Projects include copy editing and layout for the Uganda National TB Survey Report; writing and substantive editing for the MSH/LMG End-of-Project report; and proofreading the Women’s Refugee Commission Prison for Survivors report.

 Design and Layout: Design and layout of print publications, infographics, and sharegraphics.
-Projects have included graphics for a takeover of the Politico Europe homepage for the Mars Sustainable in a Generation Plan, and infographics for the American Society for Microbiology Global Impact Report.
+Projects have included graphics for a takeover of the Politico Europe homepage for the Mars Sustainable in a Generation Plan, and infographics for the 2016 and 2017/18 American Society for Microbiology Global Impact Report.